-Up until 1961 all card games were dealt from a single deck.
-That was the year when magician John Scarne, who was considered one of the world’s master card manipulators, went before the Nevada Gaming Control Board to ask that blackjack games be dealt from multiple decks to protect against any potential cheating.
-Oh – it just so happens that Scarne had recently invented a device to make dealing from multiple decks very easy, but it probably had nothing to do with the request.
+Up until 1961, all card games were dealt from a single deck.
+That was the year when magician John Scarne, considered a master card manipulator, went before the Nevada Gaming Control Board to request that blackjack be dealt from multiple decks to eliminate cheating.
+Also, it just so happened Scarne had recently invented a device making it easy to use multiple decks, so he certainly had motive.

-Devices like Scarne’s and others were called “shoes” because they looked a lot like a high-heel woman’s shoe.
-Regular blackjack players didn’t really like multiple deck games because it was now obviously a lot more difficult to count cards.
-Also, with each additional deck in play the House edge against the player increased by a fraction, so obviously casinos introduced as many shoe games as they could without running off their regular players.
+Devices like Scarne’s were called shoes because they looked similar to a high-heel woman’s shoe.
+Regular blackjack players weren’t too fond of multiple decks since they made it much more difficult to count cards.
+Also, each additional deck increases the House edge by a fraction, so obviously casinos introduced as many shoe games as possible without running off loyal customers.

-Breeding came up with a game that was kind of like poker, but with the hand being formed with two community cards and three player cards.
-The novelty of the game is in the wagering, which begins by dividing the stake into a trio of betting spots, with each spot containing an identical bet.
+Breeding developed something similar to poker but with a hand formed using two community cards and three dealt to players.
+The novelty is really in the action, which begins by dividing the stake into a trio of betting spots, each one containing identical amounts.

-If you enjoy chasing winning hands, this is going to be a very costly game for you because constantly “letting it ride” will produce a massive house edge of about 20%.
-Sticking to the optimal playing strategy, which is a lot more boring, reduces the house edge to a respectable 3.5%.
+For those chasing winning hands, this is going to be an expensive endeavor because constantly “letting it ride” produces a massive House edge of approximately 20%.
+Although sticking to optimal playing strategy is much more boring, it reduces House edge to a respectable 3.5%.

-This accepted strategy dictates that players only “let it ride” if the three-card hand is:
+This accepted strategy dictates someone should only “let it ride” holding:

-- Already Tens or Better, or three of a kind (an instant winning hand)
+- Tens or Better, or Three of a Kind (an instant winner)

-- Any three cards with a possible Royal Flush
+- Any three creating a possible Royal Flush

-- Three consecutive suited cards that offer a straight flush beginning at 3-4-5
+- Three consecutive and suited offering a straight flush beginning at 3-4-5

-- Three suited cards over a run of four to a straight flush with one high card
+- Three suited over a run of four to a straight flush with one high

-- Three suited cards over a run of five to a straight flush with two high cards
+- Three suited over a run of five to a straight flush with two high

-After the first community card is revealed your chips should stay on the table only when the hand is a:
+After the first community card is revealed, chips should only stay on the table when the hand is a:

 - Possible flush